Tues. February 2, 2016 12 – 1 p.m. Gryphon Trio Robert Pomakov, bass

 Winterreise Internationally acclaimed Austrian bass-baritone Josef Wagner (making his company debut in the title role of the COC’s production of The Marriage of Figaro) joins forces with pianist Rachel Andrist in a very special performance of one of the most significant works in the Lieder repertoire: Schubert’s stirring song cycle, Winterreise.

-Canadian baritone and guitarist Doug MacNaughton (appearing in the COC’s production of The Marriage of Figaro) presents a concert of music for voice and guitar.
-Spanning centuries, the program includes John Rutter’s song cycle, Shadows, as well as MacNaughton’s own arrangements of beloved songs from the folk, jazz, and classical traditions.
+Light and Shadow Canadian baritone and guitarist Doug MacNaughton (appearing in the COC’s production of The Marriage of Figaro) presents a concert of music for voice and guitar.
+Spanning centuries, the program includes John Rutter’s song cycle, Shadows, as well as MacNaughton’s own arrangements of beloved songs from the folk, jazz, and classical traditions, including a world premiere by Canadian composer Dean Burry.

 This concert is part of the Emerging Artists Concerts Presented by Desjardins in Partnership with Jeunesses Musicales du Canada.